Overview

 Designing Through Real Conversations

-Our first explorations focused on familiar chat conventions, message bubbles, avatars, attachments, because these patterns carry strong user expectations.
-On top of that foundation, we carefully introduced World-specific elements such as identity signals and in-chat actions.
+My first explorations focused on familiar chat conventions, message bubbles, avatars, attachments, because these patterns carry strong user expectations.
+On top of that foundation, I carefully introduced World-specific elements such as identity signals and in-chat actions.

-Once we had rough but usable MVP, we moved straight into internal testing.
-Designers, engineers, and teammates across World used the product as if it were real: starting conversations, sending payments, creating group chats, and deliberately pushing edge cases to see where the experience broke down.
+As soon as we had a functional MVP, we moved into internal testing.
+Designers, engineers, and cross-functional teammates used the product actively, initiating conversations, sending assets, creating group chats, and pushing edge cases.
+This exposed behavioural friction early.

 As the experience became more refined, we shared working builds with a small group of potential users to validate our assumptions.
 The most valuable feedback wasn’t about features, it was about how the product felt: “I know who I’m talking to,” “I don’t hesitate before sending,” “This feels natural.”
 Those reactions became our benchmark for success.